The Role of Accent Walls: Transforming Spaces With a Pop of Color

 What color should I choose for an accent wall?

-The options are endless!
-Think about colors you love and the mood you want to set.
-Warm reds, oranges and yellows energize.
-Cool blues and greens relax.
-Muted grays add subtle depth.
-You really can’t go wrong.
-Consider the room’s lighting and existing decor for guidance.
+Think about your favorite colors and the mood you want to create.
+Warm reds, oranges, and yellows energize, while cool blues and greens relax.
+Grays add subtle sophistication.
+Lighting and existing décor will help narrow your choices.

 How do I paint an accent wall?

-- Clean and lightly sand the wall to provide “tooth” for the new paint to grip onto.
+- Clean and lightly sand the wall for better paint adhesion.

-- Use painter's tape to protect the adjoining walls, ceiling, baseboards and trim.
+- Use painter’s tape to protect ceilings, trim, and adjoining walls.

-- Apply two coats of paint, waiting for each coat to dry completely between applications.
+- Apply two coats of paint, letting each dry thoroughly.

-- Carefully remove all tape before the paint dries completely to avoid pulling off new paint.
+- Remove tape before the paint fully dries to avoid peeling.

-- Consider using a paintbrush to cut in edges and a roller for large, open areas.
-A mini roller is great for accent walls.
+- Use a brush for edges and a roller for large areas; a mini roller works well for accent walls.

 How can I make an accent wall pop?